 “I might ask what kind of car they drive and why,” he said, “what that says about their personality and how they’d feel if they couldn’t drive that vehicle.
 Watching body language and eye expressions, I pick up clues to sentiments they might not share verbally.”

 As he gets to know the couple better, he asks deeper questions.
 In regard to estate planning, are they concerned about one child over another because of that child’s needs or ability to make wise decisions?
 Do they want to consider including a spendthrift clause or a structured settlement?

 Along with his determination to build solid relationships with couples, Wendlandt has developed insights into working with female clients, who have outnumbered males throughout his firm’s history.
-When he started APEX Advisory Services in Billings, Montana, 22 years ago, his office included a female CPA and he served several women psychologists and counselors, who all referred their friends and clients.
+When he started his practice in Billings, Montana, 22 years ago, his office included a female CPA and he served several women psychologists and counselors, who all referred their friends and clients.

 Wendlandt discovered women were a fun client base who tend to be open about their values, anxieties and life issues.
 He particularly enjoys helping widows and women going through divorce.

 “I can steer women in transition away from common mistakes,” Wendlandt said.
 “With so much to deal with, many don’t think about updating their estate plan, but I recommend they do so immediately.
 If possible, I ask them to delay other big decisions and retain flexibility for a year after a major life change.

 “I give widows and divorced women the same wealth planning service I give couples,” he said.
 “I’ve seen some advisors neglect to provide advanced life or estate planning because they expect women to remarry.
 But most single women want to plan as if they’ll be alone, even if they hope they won’t.”

 In return, Wendlandt’s female clients trust him to watch out for them and generously refer him to their friends.